Common symptoms of CTS

 Any pressure on the median nerve can disrupt the nerve signals, affecting your sense of touch and hand movements.
 The median nerve can become compressed if the tissues inside the tunnel become swollen or the tunnel narrows over time.

-• family history
+• A family history of CTS

-• certain health conditions, such as diabetes, an under-active thyroid gland, obesity or rheumatoid arthritis
+• Certain health conditions, such as diabetes, an under-active thyroid gland, obesity or rheumatoid arthritis

 Osteopathic exam for CTS